FLCL88/etch-a-sketch/README.md

 # etch-a-sketch
-The Odin Project foundations assignment using HTML, CSS, and vanilla Javascript.
+The Odin Project foundations assignment using HTML, CSS, Bootstrap, and Javascript.